888.633.4362

 Ultrasound Technician Certificate

-Are you interested in a rewarding career in the medical field?
+Are you interested in a rewarding healthcare career?
 Would you like to learn how to use sophisticated and highly technical equipment?
-A career as an Ultrasound Technician could be a great choice for you!
+A career as an ultrasound technician could be a great choice for you!

-With High Desert Medical College’s Hybrid, Hands-on, and Online courses, you can get the training you need for this rewarding healthcare career in as few as 84 weeks!
+With High Desert Medical College’s hybrid, hands-on courses, you can get the training you need for this rewarding career in just 84 weeks!

 Click to Get Started Today!

-At High Desert Medical College, our Ultrasound Technician program provides the critical theoretical knowledge and practical hands-on skills students need to be successful in this rapidly growing field.
+At High Desert Medical College, our Ultrasound Technician program provides the critical theoretical knowledge and practical hands-on skills students need to be successful in this growing field.
 Also known as digital medical sonography, ultrasound technology is used in healthcare to produce images of internal organs, soft tissue, and blood vessels, as well as to observe developing fetuses in the womb.
-Ultrasound Technicians are trained medical professionals who specialize in using this sophisticated equipment.
-In this 84-week program, students learn to use specialized equipment and are prepared for immediate entry-level positions in the field through a combination of coursework, clinical labs, and access to the innovative SonoSim training technology.
-Students also receive real-world on-the-job experience through an Externship.
+Ultrasound technicians are trained medical professionals who specialize in using this sophisticated equipment.
+In this 84-week program, students learn to use specialized equipment and prepare for entry-level positions in the field through a combination of coursework, clinical labs, and access to the innovative SonoSim training technology.
+Students also receive real-world on-the-job experience through an externship.

 Students in the Ultrasound Technician program learn how to: